 Working with clients, CWind delivers flexible, turnkey solutions, designed around specific wind farm sites, utilising an experienced fleet of in-house multi-purpose CTVs, highly skilled technicians, and project managers with a robust track record of successful project delivery.

-CWind has experience at 50 offshore wind farms across the UK and Europe, providing service support for 12GW of power since 2009, with an extensive track record of O&M delivery, including a long-term maintenance contract at Westermost Rough.
-Supported by Global Marine Group shared services, equipment and assets, CWind is well versed to deliver large scopes of maintenance projects, including marine logistics, foundation inspection, scour protection and preventative maintenance.
+CWind has experience at over 50 offshore wind farms across the UK and Europe, providing service support for 13GW of power since 2009, with an extensive track record of O&M delivery, including a long-term maintenance contract at Westermost Rough.
+Supported by Global Marine Group shared services, equipment and assets, CWind is well versed to deliver large scopes of maintenance projects, including marine logistics, foundation inspection and preventative maintenance.